ermakovich/ermakovich/src/posts/2023-11-30-what-developers-need-to-know-when-working-with-web-designers/index.md

 ### Grid systems

 Designers use grid systems.
-It's important to understand grid systems and make sure your code utilizes choosen grid system as well and benefits from it.
+It's important to understand grid systems and make sure your code utilizes chosen grid system as well and benefits from it.
 Once you know there is a grid system being used, even if it's not visible in designs (depending on the tool), it gets easier to understand common layout and spacing rules.

 It's important to align with your designer regarding base unit for grid system.
 It's common to use base `font-size` as a base unit.
 This will allow you to use relative values (`rem`) in your CSS in order to avoid absolute `px` values and make sure layout scales accordingly to the viewport.